TeacherEvaHung/casino-games/README.md

-# WeBet360 - Sports Betting & Casino Platform
+# ShinyBet - Sports Betting & Casino Platform

 A comprehensive online sports betting and casino platform built with React and Node.js, featuring casino games, sports betting, live casino, user management, and comprehensive administrative tools.

 ## 🎯 Overview

-WeBet360 is a full-stack sports betting and casino platform that provides users with a seamless gaming and betting experience.
+ShinyBet is a full-stack sports betting and casino platform that provides users with a seamless gaming and betting experience.
 The platform consists of three main components working together to deliver a complete solution:

 - **Backend**: RESTful API server built with Node.js, Express, and TypeScript
 - **Frontend**: User-facing web application built with React and TypeScript